 Case study: Transforming a legacy GUI to WPF and IronRuby

-When I launched a call for contributions to this book from the community to get some real world examples I asked people to write a short article about what they were doing.
-As it turns out the contributions I were a lot than I expected.
-So I had to do some filtering and decided to go with communitycontributed chapters in this book.
-The first one being chapter where we about AutoCAD and building DSL’s with IronRuby.
+When I launched a call for contributions to this book from the community to get some real world examples, I asked people to write a short article about what they were doing.
+As it turns out, the contributions I received were a lot more than I expected.
+So I had to do some filtering and decided to go with two community-contributed chapters in this book.
+The first one being chapter 9 where we learned about AutoCAD and building DSL’s with IronRuby.

-This has been contributed by Robert Brotherus from the company Napa in Finland.
+This appendix has been contributed by Robert Brotherus from the company Napa in Finland.
 The company makes software for designing ships.
 This is a case study on how they are using IronRuby to do some pretty complicated things.
-From here on out I’ll give the word to Robert and we’ll meet again at the end of this chapter.
+From here on out, I’ll give the word to Robert and we’ll meet again at the end of this chapter.

-1 Napa past and present
+A.1 Napa past and present

 Our company, www.napa.fi, makes Napa-software for ship design and operation.
 The development of the first version of Napa software started already in 1979 with few programmers and Fortran77, the cutting-edge language of the day.
 The exceptional lifespan of the our software –now 30- years and development still going strong – has allowed Napa to acquire over 90% market share in the area of initial ship design at the worlds dockyards but has meanwhile created a significant issue of legacy technologies and architectures, especially regarding the user interface.

 The original user interface consisted of ASCII-terminal connection to a mainframe computer – the only graphical part of the interface at those days being the support for pen-plotter devices drawing pictures of the ships.
-Starting from early 1990's, development of graphical user interface started with X-Windows and Motif -technologies, combined with custom widget editor, custom widget-serialization syntax and GUI-code written in custom in-house interpreted language “NapaBasic”.
-Today over 200 man-years of programmer effort have been invested by 10-20 programmers in producing about 1 million lines of GUI-code these technologies.
+Starting from the early 1990's, development of the graphical user interface started with X-Windows and Motif -technologies, combined with custom widget editor, custom widget-serialization syntax and GUI-code written in custom in-house interpreted language “NapaBasic”.
+Today over 200 man-years of programmer effort have been invested by 10-20 programmers in producing about 1 million lines of GUI-code using these technologies.

 There have been no new releases of the Motif platform since the 2.1 release over a decade ago, so the platform is essentially dead.
-Motif lacks many valuable features of modern GUI toolkits and it requires inconvenient X-Windows emulator software to run on Windows, the only platform that our clients use today.
+Motif lacks many valuable features of modern GUI toolkits, and it requires inconvenient X-Windows emulator software to run on Windows, the only platform that our clients use today.
 Our in-house NapaBasic language lacks many features of modern programming languages like objects, managed memory and extensive out-of-the-box framework libraries.
 Using an in-house custom language also ties up valuable resources for maintenance of the NapaBasic interpreter (made in Fortran).
-For any of these technologies one cannot hire new developers that would be already familiar and productive with them.
+For any of these technologies, one cannot hire new developers that would be already familiar and productive with them.
 The libraries of documentation, web sites and other support one can get for them is small compared to modern standard alternatives.

 These factors amount to a significant hit on productivity for adding new features to Napa software.
-During recent years it has become increasingly clear that for Napa software to survive in the long term, Napa has to move to technologies that are more modern, more feature-rich and more standard.
+During recent years, it has become increasingly clear that for Napa software to survive in the long term, Napa has to move to technologies that are more modern, more feature-rich and more standard.

-Paths to the future
+A.1.1 Paths to the future